Renunciation of citizenship: Overview

 United States law requires that prospective renunciants appear in person before a consular officer at a US embassy or consulate outside the United States and sign an oath or affirmation that the individual intends to renounce US citizenship.
 Exceptions to this rule are permitted in times of war and under special circumstances.
 During the expatriation procedure, the individual must complete several documents and demonstrate in an interview with a consular officer that the renunciation is voluntary and intentional.
 Depending on the embassy or consulate, the individual is often required to appear in person two times and conduct two separate interviews with consular officers over the course of several months.

 There were 235 renunciants in 2008, between 731 and 743 in 2009, and about 1485 in 2010; In 2011, there were 1781 renunciants.
 A total of 2,999 Americans renounced their citizenship in 2012–2013; in 2014, 3415 have renounced their USA citizenship or long term residency.
-The State Department estimates 5986 renunciants and 559 relinquishers during FY2015.
+The State Department estimates 5,986 renunciants and 559 relinquishers during FY2015.
+Renunciations rose to a record of 6,707 in 2020, up 237% from the year before.